| Richard

 (in a seperate coach) by the Rev Walcom of Newgate

+Prison.
 Once at the gallows Haynes expressed his desire

 that there should be the minimum of delay (not quite